 Strategic leadership often misses the mark when it’s confined to the senior team.
-High potential, mid-level leaders try to influence “up” for the good of the company, yet fail to be seen or heard during strategic initiatives.
+High potential, mid-level leaders may try to influence “up” for the good of the organization, yet fail to be seen or heard during strategic initiatives.

 Our latest research on strategic leadership networks suggests that senior teams can improve the success of their strategies by better managing the interface between mid-level and senior leaders.
-Using these insights, we will help you harness the strategic influence of high-potentials even before they reach the top.
+Using these insights, you can harness the strategic influence of high-potentials even before they reach the top.

 During this webinar, you will discover:

 - Hidden patterns of influence that affect strategy implementation

 - How to assess your organization’s strategic leadership network